This subject considers Iyengar’s relationship to classical Yoga as outlined in Patanjali’s Yoga Sutras.

-In his “message for the 70th birthday” Iyengar says,
+In his “message for the 70th birthday” Iyengar states:

-The subject is in 8 parts and contains articles, videos and quotes.
-It is advisable to not rush through our subjects consuming the content quickly: apply a reflective mode where you might read an article prior to or immediately after practice.
-Where quotes are used they are often accompanied by an extract of the text.
-Look up other quotes used (as they often have the source and page noted) and read a fuller portion of the text.
+The subject is in eight parts and contains articles, videos and quotes.
+It is advisable to not rush through our subjects consuming the content quickly.
+Apply a reflective mode where you might read an article prior to or immediately after practice.
+Where quotes are used, they are often accompanied by an extract of the text.
+Look up other quotes used (as they often have the source and page noted) and read the complete portion of the text.
 You might consider covering one part of the subject each week.
 Access to T-Ph01 is for 10 weeks.